 The Catholic Church teaches not Monothelitism but Dyothelitism.
-All three divine persons of the Holy Trinity share one will, but Rabbi Yeshua’s human nature had its own will.
+All three divine persons of the Holy Trinity share one will because they are all the same spiritual substance, but Rabbi Yeshua’s human nature had its own will.
 “Father, if thou art willing, remove this cup from me; nevertheless not my will, but thine, be done” Lk 22:42.
 “I seek not my own will but the will of him who sent me” Jn 5:30.
 Rabbi Yeshua‘s human will was always obedient to his divine will in the hypostatic union.

 The Monothelites confused the existence with the actions of Rabbi Yeshua‘s separate will, arguing that separate wills must have different objectives.
 Since he followed the divine will rather than his own human will, the Monothelites assumed that there was really only one will.

 What looked like a theological discussion of angels dancing on the head of a pin had immense consequences.
 If Rabbi Yeshua did not have an independent will, if his decision to be the Final Sacrifice had been that of a puppet, then there was no free will sacrifice, and therefore no redemption.

 The matter was settled by the sixth ecumenical council, Constantinople lII, in AD 680 and confirmed by Pope St. Leo II (AD 682-683).
 Interference from secular authorities kept monothelitism alive a little longer, but by about AD 715 it had disappeared.